-The BSN completion program is for nurses who have an active, unencumbered American RN license.
+The BSN completion program is for nurses who have graduated from a nursing program in the United States of America and have an active, unencumbered American RN license.
 The RN student must receive credit for all the required courses of the Bob Jones University BSN program.
 Credit for the courses is obtained in one of three ways: transferring previous coursework, challenging specified nursing courses or taking required courses.
 The program will take a minimum of two years.
 The overall time will vary based on the number of credits transferred and the student's success on the nursing challenge examinations.
 The RN will be allowed to enter the junior or senior level of nursing courses based on the credits transferred and successfully challenged.